superlucky19971023/superlucky19971023/README.md

 I'm an expert in NLP.
 I can generate text, analyze sentiment, and translate languages using models like ChatGPT and MJ. 📚 Now adays I’m interested in OpenAI and have 2 years of experience.

-✅ My Favourite Development Languages are :   \n
+✅ My Favourite Development Languages are :
-   ◼  React & Redux  \n
+   ◼  React & Redux
-   ◼ NodeJS & ExpressJS & Django  \n
+   ◼ NodeJS & ExpressJS & Django
-   ◼  JavaScript & TypeScript & Python  \n
+   ◼  JavaScript & TypeScript & Python
-   ◼  RESTFUL APIs  \n
+   ◼  RESTFUL APIs
-   ◼  React Native & Flutter  \n
+   ◼  React Native & Flutter
 ✅ Specialized in
    ◼  WebGL & Three.js & Babylon.js
    ◼  Implement Highest Speed and Quality